 Most of your donors, especially millennials, have a social media presence.
 And with the amount of time people spend on social channels, it’s important for your nonprofit to play an active role in that area.

 Social media is a great tool for you to be visible to donors.
 Through this channel, you can show your donors what your organization has accomplished with donations.

 You can take a multi-platform approach and target a specific audience with each social channel.

 Present information that educates viewers about your organization and its work.
 The information you post must be able to evoke an emotional response and viewers must be able to connect with it.

 Remember, social engagement is key to elevate donor engagement.
 So up your social media game and stay active!

-Send out a newsletter
+Send out a newsletter according to donor preferences

 Sending a newsletter helps drive traffic to your website, brings in potential donors, and keeps your supporters engaged with your mission, whether you have a campaign going on or not.
 Besides, it also updates supporters on what’s happening with your organization.